placeAtlas/atlas-2023/README.md

 # The 2023 r/place Atlas

-The 2023 r/place Atlas is a project aiming to chart all the artworks created during the r/place April Fools event on Reddit in 2023.
+The 2023 r/place Atlas is an interactive map aiming to chart all the artworks created during the r/place April Fools event on Reddit in 2023.
 It is made with information to each artwork of the canvas provided by the community.

 This project was established by Roland Rytz for the event in 2017, and further developed and maintained by the [Place Atlas Initiative](https://place-atlas.stefanocoding.me) and [contributors](https://github.com/placeAtlas/atlas-2023/graphs/contributors).

+Read more about the project from [the announcement on Reddit](https://www.reddit.com/r/placeAtlas2023/comments/154z3q4).

 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

 You can check out the website by visiting [2023.place-atlas.stefanocoding.me](https://2023.place-atlas.stefanocoding.me/).
-If you want to keep distance from GitHub, you may visit [r/placeAtlas2023](https://www.reddit.com/r/placeAtlas2023/).
+The subreddit, [r/placeAtlas2023](https://www.reddit.com/r/placeAtlas2023/), is available for communications via Reddit.

 ## Contributing